duykhoa/quote_center/data/JimRohn.md

 Profits are better than wages.
 Wages make you a living; profits make you a fortune.

 We all know a variety of ways to make a living.
-What’s even more fascinating is figuring out ways to make a fortune.
+What's even more fascinating is figuring out ways to make a fortune.

 Kids ought to have two bicycles, one to ride and one to rent.